Ostenocaris: Paleoenvironment

 The interpretation of these forms has thus changed considerably over the past 40 years.
-At present, the prevailing interpretation identifies tylacocephalans (including Ostenocaris) as predatory and/or necrophagous carnivores adapted to relatively deep sea contexts (greater than 200 m depth), falling within the bathyal plane, with faunal associations in which arthropods are an important or dominant component, associated with polychaetes, ophiuroids, fishes and cephalopods, within porifera (siliceous sponges) and crinoid“grasslands".However, these were much more mobile forms than assumed at the beginning of the studies, probably at least partly nectonic.
+At present, the prevailing interpretation identifies tylacocephalans (including Ostenocaris) as predatory and/or necrophagous carnivores adapted to relatively deep sea contexts (greater than 200 m depth), falling within the bathyal plane, with faunal associations in which arthropods are an important or dominant component, associated with polychaetes, ophiuroids, fish, and cephalopods, within poriferans (siliceous sponges) and crinoid "grasslands".
+However, these were much more mobile forms than assumed at the beginning of the studies, probably at least partly nectonic.

-Ostenocaris cypriformis was originally found in a stratigraphic and structural context corresponding to the depocenter of the Monte Generoso tectonic basin, within the geodynamic framework of the rift process that affected from the Late Triassic (Norian) to the Middle Jurassic the southern margin of the Tethys Ocean, resulting in a strong paleogeographic and paleobathymetric differentiation between structural highs (horst) and basins (graben) with roughly north-south trend.
+O. cypriformis was originally found in a stratigraphic and structural context corresponding to the depocenter of the Monte Generoso tectonic basin, within the geodynamic framework of the rift process that affected from the Late Triassic (Norian) to the Middle Jurassic the southern margin of the Tethys Ocean, resulting in a strong paleogeographic and paleobathymetric differentiation between structural highs (horst) and basins (graben) with roughly north-south trend.
 The Monte Generoso basin is an asymmetrical graben with the steepest margin to the west, corresponding to a fault of regional importance (Lugano Fault) and extended in the area currently from western Varesotto to the Lecco area; the eastern Comasco area corresponds to its depocenter, in which carbonate sediments of predominantly turbiditic origin of the Moltrasio Formation were deposited in the Lower Jurassic (Sinemurian-Pliensbachian).
-Since the beginning of the jurassic, from Hettangian to earliest Sinemurian on the western Lombardy Basin there was a notorious continental area that was found to be wider than previously thought, where a warm humid paleoclimate developed.
+Since the beginning of the Jurassic, from Hettangian to earliest Sinemurian on the western Lombardy Basin there was a notorious continental area that was found to be wider than previously thought, where a warm humid paleoclimate developed.
 The basin facies are characterized by a gradual transition from Upper Rhaetian shallow-water carbonates to Lombard siliceous limestone and thick Lower Liassic series.
-The Dinosaur Fossils found on the Saltrio formation can have been translated from this area, or alternatively, the Arbostora swell (that was located at the north of the Saltrio formation, on Switzerland).
+The dinosaur fossils found on the Saltrio formation can have been translated from this area, or alternatively, the Arbostora swell (that was located at the north of the Saltrio formation, on Switzerland).
 This was an emerged structural high close to the local marine units (Saltrio Formation & Moltrasio Formation), that caused a division between two near subsiding basins located at Mt.
 Nudo (East) and Mt.
 Generoso (West).
 It settled over a carbonate platform linked with other wider areas that appear along the west to the southeast, developing a large shallow water gulf to the north, where the strata deposited was controlled by a horst and tectonic gaben.